 Mary graduated from Columbia Law School as a James Kent Scholar.
 During law school, Mary externed for the Honorable Richard J. Sullivan at the United States District Court for the Southern District of New York and at the United States Attorney’s Office for the Eastern District of New York.
 Mary also served as a teaching assistant for a negotiations workshop and as an editor for foundation moot court.
 Prior to attending law school, Mary worked as a paralegal at the Manhattan District Attorney’s Office.

-- Represented large creditor in high profile bankruptcy litigation over the sale of Energy Future Holdings’ assets.
+- Represented large creditor in high profile bankruptcy litigation over the sale of Energy Future Holdings’ assets and the allocation of hundreds of millions of dollars in administrative expenses among the debtor entities.
 The bankruptcy case is the largest ever filed in the District of Delaware.

 - Represented large investment management firm in a residential mortgage backed securities contract dispute.

 - Represented a medical device manufacturer in a class action securities fraud lawsuit.

 - Represents companies, investment funds, and individuals in connection with SEC, FINRA, and DOJ enforcement matters.

 - Advises clients pursuing acquisitions and investments on litigation matters.

 - Pro Bono – Represented elderly tenant seeking reasonable housing accommodations in landlord/tenant dispute, obtaining a favorable settlement.